Alejoles/RetoMeli/README.md

 - **BATCH_SIZE:** Batch size used when reading the text file to process data in batches
 - **THREADS_NUMBER:** Number of threads that will be used when querying the API to speed up the process

+The values used in some test are the following:

 | ENV_VAR | Value |
 | --- | --- |